beremiz/beremiz/README.md

 Beremiz provides:

-* Integrated Development Environment (IDE).
+* Integrated Development Environment (IDE, GPLv2).
 GUI to configure, write, build and debug PLC programs and control PLC runtime.
-* Command Line Interface (CLI).
+* Command Line Interface (CLI, GPLv2).
 Build PLC and control PLC runtime in a terminal or from a script.
 * Runtimes, running on target platform communicates with I/O and executes PLC program.
-    * Python reference runtime implementation.
+    * Python reference runtime implementation (LGPLv2).
-    * C runtime for smaller targets.
+    * C++ runtime for smaller targets (GPLv3).

 See official [Beremiz website](https://beremiz.org/) for more information.